 The original Observe design (the front or Washington-side of the Quarter) was created by John Flanagan and first appeared in 1932.
 For the 50 State Quarters series, Flanagan's design was modified by William Cousins: the portrait of Washington was slightly reduced to accomodate the moving of the legends from the Reverse to the Obverse.

 America-the-Beautiful Quarter Series:

-The quarter for the Fort Moultrie/Fort Sumter National Monuments (located at Charleston, SC) will be issued in 2016.
-It will be the last coin issued in 2016 and the 35th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Fort Moultrie/Fort Sumter National Monuments (located at Charleston, SC) was issued in 2016, the last coin issued in 2016 and the 35th coin (of 56) in the America-the-Beautiful Quarter series.

 Other Roadside Stops ...